-WHEREAS, by Resolution No. 2021-R034, adopted June 14, 2021, the City Council of the City of Richmond selected RVA Entertainment Holdings, LLC, as the City's preferred casino gaming operator and authorized petitioning the Circuit Court of the City of Richmond for a referendum to be held on the question of whether casino gaming should be permitted at a casino gaming establishment located at 2001 Walmsley Boulevard and 4700 Trenton Avenue in the city of Richmond;
+WHEREAS, by Resolution No. 2021-R034, adopted June 14, 2021, the City Council of the City (the "City Council") selected Owner as the City's preferred casino gaming operator and authorized petitioning the Circuit Court of the City (the "Circuit Court") for a referendum to be held on the question of whether casino gaming should be permitted at a casino gaming establishment located at 2001 Walmsley Boulevard and 4700 Trenton Avenue in the City;

-WHEREAS, the City and the Owner entered into a host community agreement dated July 29, 2021 in accordance with certain conditions contained in Resolution No. 2021-R034;
+WHEREAS, the City and the Owner entered into a host community agreement dated July 29, 2021 (the "Previous Agreement") in accordance with certain conditions contained in Resolution No. 2021-R034;

-WHEREAS, by letter dated July 20, 2021 the Virginia Lottery Board certified approval for the City to proceed to the local referendum required by Virginia Code §58.1-4123 and by order entered August 4, 2021 the Circuit Court of the City of Richmond ordered that such referendum be placed on the ballot at the general election to be held on Tuesday, November 2, 2021;
+WHEREAS, by letter dated July 20, 2021 the Virginia Lottery Board certified approval for the City to proceed to the local referendum required by Virginia Code §58.1-4123 and by order entered August 4, 2021 the Circuit Court ordered that such referendum be placed on the ballot at the general election to be held on Tuesday, November 2, 2021;